+“OUR VISION IS TO HAVE A HEALTHIER VISION”S. G. M. Eye Bank and Research Foundation Trust were registered in 1979 is a unit of well-known M. M. Joshi Eye Institute, Hubli.
+It has been rendering service to the rural areas of Karnataka through free Eye Camps from its very inception.
 Keeping the quality of service in mind contemporary updated scientific techniques are being followed meticulously.
 In the earlier period, camps and surgeries were conducted in the rural areas itself.
-More sophisticated diagnostic – tools and equipments came, new surgical methods had to be adopted for quality treatment, even for free eye camp.
-Patients had to be brought to free camp.
+More sophisticated diagnostic – tools and equipment came, new surgical methods had to be adopted for quality treatment, even for free eye camp.